 There are many things you should consider when finding the right investment property for you.
 Here are a few things to ask yourself:

 - What does the market look like?
-It is important to remain up to date with estate trends.
+It is important to remain up to date with real estate trends.

 - Try to make sure you’re coming in at a time that is financially sound for you.
 Acting on emotion is not recommended but remaining proactive and reactive to market trends is.